retorquere/zotero-better-bibtex/site/content/support/tests.md

 * make sure you're in `zotero-better-bibtex`
 * `./test/behave --tags @438`

 and be amazed.
 Zotero will pop up, load the test library, executes one test, and shuts down.
-The log file after the tests run will be `~/.BBTZ5TEST.log`
+The log file after the tests run will be `~/.BBTZ5TEST.log`.
+The tests do not touch your own library.

 To restore access to your regular library so you can run either a test suite or just work with your library (but **not** both at the same time. **always** fully close Zotero between these).